 Transcript: huddle Mrs. Rossi huddle to crowd together crowd huddle separate

-Transcript: Director Jaeger Baltimore Police Department Evidence Control ECU In & Out ECU In & Out The visible ECU Items are "received" at the Counter inside Headquarters (HQ) All case information is provided by the submitting/responsible member on a Form 56 and entered into "Ace/Winace" (evidence tracking software) In In Items are stored based on their classification - there are four general types: General Property Money & Jewelry* Firearms* Controlled Dangerous Substances* *Sensitive Items Classification Classification Once Accepted By ECU, general property is temporarily stored behind the receiving counter.
+Transcript: Evidence Control Baltimore Police Department ECU In & Out ECU In & Out The visible ECU In In Items are "received" at the Counter inside Headquarters (HQ) All case information is provided by the submitting/responsible member on a Form 56 and entered into "Ace/Winace" (evidence tracking software) Classification Items are stored based on their classification - there are four general types: General Property Money & Jewelry* Firearms* Controlled Dangerous Substances* *Sensitive Items Classification General Property General Property Once Accepted By ECU, general property is temporarily stored behind the receiving counter.
 It may be moved to another location within ECU HQ facility or to the offsite warehouse depending on the type of evidence/property, size, and expected need.
-General Property General Property Money & Jewelry are deposited into the "Money Mailbox" to be collected by Money Vault Personnel.
-Money & Jewelry Money & Jewelry Generally - Firearms and Firearms related evidence are deposited into the "Firearms Mailbox" to be collected by Firearms Vault personnel.
-Firearms Firearms Items that are too large to fit into the firearms mailbox are stored behind the receiving counter and moved to the firearms vault the next business day.
-Controlled Dangerous Substances (CDS) Controlled Dangerous Substances (CDS) All CDS and some CDS related evidence is deposited into the "CDS" mailbox to be collected by Drug Analysis Unit Personnel.
-Items are only released from ECU in the following instances: Requested for Court (Evidence) Requested for Continued Investigation Internal (e.g. BPD) External - (e.g. USAO, ATF, FBI, etc.) Disposal Court Order Returned To Customer (RTC) Destroyed Auction Converted to Departmental Use Out Out Items needed for court generally must be requested 48 hours in advance.
+Money & Jewelry Money & Jewelry are deposited into the "Money Mailbox" to be collected by Money Vault Personnel.
+Money & Jewelry Firearms Generally - Firearms and Firearms related evidence are deposited into the "Firearms Mailbox" to be collected by Firearms Vault personnel.
+Firearms Items that are too large to fit into the firearms mailbox are stored behind the receiving counter and moved to the firearms vault the next business day.
+Controlled Dangerous Substances (CDS) All CDS and some CDS related evidence is deposited into the "CDS" mailbox to be collected by Drug Analysis Unit Personnel.
+Controlled Dangerous Substances (CDS) Out Out Items are only released from ECU in the following instances: Requested for Court (Evidence) Requested for Continued Investigation Internal (e.g. BPD) External - (e.g. USAO, ATF, FBI, etc.) Disposal Court Order Returned To Customer (RTC) Destroyed Auction Converted to Departmental Use Court Court Items needed for court generally must be requested 48 hours in advance.
 This is due to the possibility of having to locate and recover property from multiple locations and/or sensitive areas.
 The requesting member must present a subpoeana and departmental ID to ECU personnel.
 Winace is updated to reflect that the member has removed the property from ECU.
 That member is now responsible for its custody until it is returned to ECU.
-Court Court Items may be requested by BPD members for an ongoing investigation.
+Continued Investigation Continued Investigation Items may be requested by BPD members for an ongoing investigation.
 Investigations may be internal or external.
 Custody of items removed from ECU is transferred to the member (Winace) and the receiving member is responsibile for the items integrity and safekeeping until it is returned to ECU.
 Any opened items must be verified and a memo describing the circumstances must accompany the returned item.
-Continued Investigation Continued Investigation Disposal refers to the final disposition of Evidence/Property.
+Disposal Disposal Disposal refers to the final disposition of Evidence/Property.
 Disposal is only authorized when: The Responsible Officer of record has authorized it, and The court records have been checked for any pending activity.
-Disposal Disposal Controlled Dangerous Substances (CDS - Drugs) CDS CDS Once items are received at the counter, the submitting officer places the sealed package into a secure, limited access, temporary storage container (mailbox).
+CDS CDS Controlled Dangerous Substances (CDS - Drugs) In In Once items are received at the counter, the submitting officer places the sealed package into a secure, limited access, temporary storage container (mailbox).
 This mailbox is maintained by the Drug Analysis Unit.
 Authorized DAU personnel recover the CDS and remove it to the Lab.
 The location change is made in Winace.
-In In Drug Analysis Unit At the Lab, a determination is made whether or not the case will be analyzed.
+Drug Analysis Unit Drug Analysis Unit At the Lab, a determination is made whether or not the case will be analyzed.
 Once analyzed or if no analysis is to be completed, items are returned to ECU, directly to ECU drug vault personnel.
 Drug Vault Personnel receive the items noting the transfer and location change in Winace.
 CDS is then stored in the secured, limited access Drug Vault until it is needed or can be disposed of.
-Drug Analysis Unit CDS items are only released to: The responsible officer for court purposes; The drug analysis unit for additional/supplemental analysis or re-testing; An authorized outside agency for analysis, or continued investigation/prosecution; or to be disposed of.
-NO CDS IS EVER RETURNED Out Out Any substance (commonly illicit or prescription drugs) which has been scheduled by the Drug Enforcement Administration (DEA).
+Out Out CDS items are only released to: The responsible officer for court purposes; The drug analysis unit for additional/supplemental analysis or re-testing; An authorized outside agency for analysis, or continued investigation/prosecution; or to be disposed of.
+NO CDS IS EVER RETURNED What is CDS?
+What is CDS?
+Any substance (commonly illicit or prescription drugs) which has been scheduled by the Drug Enforcement Administration (DEA).
 These substances are scheduled (I – V) based on the accepted medical use, likelihood of diversion, and potential for abuse or addiction.
-What is CDS?
-What is CDS?
-DEA Classifications Drugs, substances, and certain chemicals used to make drugs are classified into five (5) distinct categories or schedules depending upon the drug’s acceptable medical use and the drug’s abuse or dependency potential.
+DEA Classifications DEA Classifications Drugs, substances, and certain chemicals used to make drugs are classified into five (5) distinct categories or schedules depending upon the drug’s acceptable medical use and the drug’s abuse or dependency potential.
 The abuse rate is a determinate factor in the scheduling of the drug; for example, Schedule I drugs have a high potential for abuse and the potential to create severe psychological and/or physical dependence.
 As the drug schedule changes-- Schedule II, Schedule III, etc., so does the abuse potential-- Schedule V drugs represents the least potential for abuse.
 A Listing of drugs and their schedule are located at Controlled Substance Act (CSA) Scheduling or CSA Scheduling by Alphabetical Order.
-These lists describes the basic
+These lists describes the

 Transcript: One of the fist uses of electronic engine management Other parameters that are often mappable are: Ignition Timing: Rev. limit: Water temperature correction: Transient fueling: Closed loop lambda: Wastegate control: Staged injection Some of the more advanced standalone/race ECUs include functionality such as launch control, operating as a rev limiter while the car is at the starting line to keep the engine revs in a 'sweet spot', waiting for the clutch to be released to launch the car as quickly and efficiently as possible.
 Flashing" the chip involves electronically erasing the read only program and replacing it with new, updated information (the engine control 'map').
 Typically, when an ECU is flashed, a new map is provided that allows the engine to run 'hotter,' providing more Horsepower, altered valve timing, etc. This often makes the car faster, but can decrease its reliability and durability.
 What can a faulty ECU do to a car?
 Or buy a new one Easier Design and Manufacturing Simplified Wiring Safety, Comfort and Convenience-airbags and ABS This can make it easier for technicians to diagnose problems with the car, especially intermittent problems, which are notorious for disappearing as soon as you bring the car in for repairs.
 Hybrid digital/analog designs were popular in the mid 1980s "Kommandogerät" These units do not have a fixed behavior and can be reprogrammed by the user Points and condenser Then a system that used a look-up table stored in a digital ROM chip to yield precomputed output values was used How does it work What can it do ?
 Control of Air/Fuel ratio Control of ignition timing Control of idle speed Control of variable valve timing Electronic valve control Controlling the engine is the most processor-intensive job on your car, and the engine control unit (ECU) is the most powerful computer on most cars.
 The ECU uses closed-loop control, a control scheme that monitors outputs of a system to control the inputs to a system, managing the emissions and fuel economy of the engine (as well as a host of other parameters).
 Used when a significant aftermarket modifications has been made to a vehicle's engine like adding turbo chargers, exhaust systems A Bit of History Advantages of using ECU'S BMW used this in 1939 for their 14 Cylinder radial aviation engine A big benefit of having a electronic communications in a car is that each module can communicate faults to a central module, this stores the faults and can communicate them to an off-board diagnostic tool.
 Today ECUs use a microprocessor which can process the inputs from the engine sensors in real time Thanks for watching There can be many different symptoms that can arise from a ECU that has failed.
 Misfires, low power, engine surges , rough idle, non-starting, poor fuel economy, are just a few Programmable ECUs ECU engine control unit Before emissions laws were enacted, it was possible to build a car engine without microprocessors Advanced Diagnostics